Sometime during the beginning of March (when i originally started this piece), i got kicked in the ass—by my Father, with words.

 Regardless of my path to get to the status and place where i stand—multiple precipices at once: it’s like, in my head, i’m standing on several platonic plates that can move in any direction at any given moment, with subtlety and/or with devastation, yet i’m cool with those prospects—i dislike anyone being an authoritative stance on things.
 Especially when it comes to me.

 I’ve done much my whole life without solicited guidance.
 And, i say this with awareness and no disrespect to my mother, to my grandmother nor my aunt Gloria.
-I’m acutely keen and respective, divvying out credit where all is due, for i despise dis- or miscredit for things, of what they’ve or anyone has attributed to my well-being and how they’ve laid down cornerstones for my psyche for life.
+I’m acutely keen and respectful, divvying out credit where all is due, for i despise dis- or miscredit for things, of what they’ve or anyone has attributed to my well-being and how they’ve laid down cornerstones for my psyche for life.

 Throughout all levels of education, i journeyed along without much initiating influence and input from those older than me.
 I researched what i wanted, what i desired; i looked at what i liked and disliked about schooling and, due to familial circumstances (maternal health, economics and geographic location) sought some input.